 Here’s the lowdown on who a Product Owner is and why it’s such an important role, one that often goes unrecognized and under-appreciated.
-Plus some potential pitfalls to avoid (you’re welcome).
+Plus 10 potential pitfalls to avoid (you’re welcome).

 First, the course reviewed the basics of Scrum.
 Scrum is an Agile framework for managing work on complex products.